-For the self-insured medical plans, initial per capita costs were developed separately for pre-65 and post-65 retirees using medical claims experience from October 2011 to September 2014 from BCBS, ASR, and NGS in conjunction with exposure data for the retired members of the health care program.
+For the self-insured medical plans, initial per capita costs were developed separately for pre-65 and post-65 retirees using medical claims experience from October 2012 to September 2015 from BCBS, ASR, and NGS in conjunction with exposure data for the retired members of the health care program.
 These medical claims were projected on an incurred claim basis, adjusted for plan design changes, large claims and loaded for administrative expenses.

-For the self-insured drug plans, initial per capita costs were developed using drug claims experience from October 2011 to September 2014 from Navitus in conjunction with exposure data for the retired members of the health care program.
+For the self-insured drug plans, initial per capita costs were developed using drug claims experience from October 2012 to September 2015 from Navitus in conjunction with exposure data for the retired members of the health care program.
 These drug claims were projected on an incurred claim basis, adjusted for plan design changes and administrative expenses.

 The initial medical and drug premium rates used in the valuation are a weighted average cost of the three-year experience period to smooth out any large year to year fluctuations.
-A margin to add a bit of conservatism was included in the development of the initial post-65 self-insured premiums due to erratic claim experience.

-The initial medical premium rates for current retirees used for this valuation show a less than 2% increase for both the pre-65 and post-65 participants from the initial premium rates used in the October 1, 2013 VEBA valuation.
-The initial drug premium rates for current retirees used for this valuation show slightly more than a 5% increase from the initial premium rates used in the 2013 VEBA valuation.
+The initial medical premium rates for current retirees used for this valuation show a 3% increase for the pre-65 participants and a 3% decrease for the post-65 participants from the initial premium rates used in the October 1, 2014 VEBA valuation.
+The initial drug premium rates for current retirees used for this valuation show a 5% increase from the initial premium rates used in the 2014 VEBA valuation.